akberc/ceylon-maven-plugin/README.md

 file in the same directory or within the jar file will be parsed for dependencies.
 Installs into the Ceylon 'user' repository.
 Target can be changed to `cache` or `local`.

+- `ceylon:sdk-check`
+Checks for the presence of the Ceylon system repo, which can be configured through:
+ - System property `ceylon.repo`
+ - Property `ceylon.repo` in an active profile in Maven `settings.xml`
+ - `repo` folder under the path specifiied in `CEYLON_HOME` environment variable

+- `ceylon:sdk-download`
+Downloads the SDK to a location defined in the `-Dceylon.sdk.downloadTo` property.
+Path defaults to the `.ceylon` directory under the user's home directory.
+The download URL points to the Ceylon 1.0.0 release, but can be changed by the `ceylon.sdk.fromURL` property.

 - `ceylon:help`
 Display help information on ceylon-maven-plugin.
 Call `mvn ceylon:help -Ddetail=true -Dgoal=<goal-name>` to display parameter details.

+### Build the Ceylon Maven plugin with
+- `mvn clean install`